 Loosing cached sessions, because of an server-outage is not so bad, but could cause some annoyed customers when the need to re-login.
 When data becomes more and more important, most people think of persistence, backup, restore, high availability.
-This is the point where Redis jumps in and offers a lot of features to use both: a fast key-value in-memory DB on the one hand and data persistence, high availability, replication on the other hand.
+This is the point where Redis comes into play, offering lots of features to use both: a fast key-value in-memory DB on the one hand and data persistence, high availability, replication on the other hand.

 - Supported data types and abstractions

 - Master slave replication